How to Eliminate Roof Rats

 Eliminating Roof Rats

 Roof rat populations can grow quickly if not dealt with properly.
-Trapping and repelling rats is the best way to eliminate them.
-When baiting rat traps, it’s important to use bait that they like.
+Trapping and repelling them is the best way to eliminate roof rats.
+When baiting rat traps, it's important to use bait that they like.
 Also leave the traps unset for a few days so that the rats will trust the new food source.

 Some food options for baiting traps include nuts, dried fruit, berries, nesting material, peanut butter and insects.
 Trap types to use include snap traps, electric traps and glue traps.
 Snap traps are very effective, but can be risky if you have children or pets.

 Electric traps shock the rat to kill them and the rat body will be hidden inside the trap.
 This makes it safer to use around kids and pets.
 To repel roof rats, you can use ultrasonic devices that emit a noise only heard by rodents.
 If you have any pet rodents, you will need to move them to a different part of the house.